ajedkrap/Beto/README.md

 ## Description
 [![](https://img.shields.io/badge/React--Native-v0.61.5-blue)](https://github.com/facebook/react-native)
 <div />
 Beto, shorts for *Between Togetherness*, is a chat app which features map view for get friends location.
-Using React Native for
+Using React Native for Front-End, and Firebase for Back-end and Database development
 <p align='justify'></p>

 ## Requirements